 Before the pandemic, Crime Junkie live shows regularly sold out theaters across the country, with tickets priced between $30 and $75.
 After resuming in 2022, these tours have become even more profitable.
 A typical 20-city tour can generate over $1 million in ticket sales, plus additional merchandise revenue at venues.

 Ashley signed a development deal with SunnyMarch and Viacom CBS in 2020 to adapt stories from her podcasts for television.
-While specific financial terms weren’t disclosed, similar deals in the industry typically include options payments, producer fees, and royalties that could reach into the millions over time.
+While specific financial terms weren’t disclosed, similar deals in the industry typically include option payments, producer fees, and royalties that could reach into the millions over time.

 Comparing Ashley’s Wealth to Other Podcasters